Employment tribunals: ET1 form – how to make a claim

 Were you employed by a Respondent? – highly likely that the answer will be yes but you are asked to explain if you are still employed, working your notice period or no longer working for this employer.

 You are then asked to provide information about the claim types you are pursuing:

 - Whistleblowing claim

-If you want to do it yourself, we have some free templates here which you can attach to your claim. (there is a limit of 2500 characters on the form itself but is possible to upload a text file).
-Make sure that your text file has been correctly uploaded.
+If you want to do it yourself, we have some free templates here which you can attach to your claim. (there is a word limit on the form itself but you can attach the details of the claim as a separate document if you wish.)

 What compensation or other outcome are you seeking – just write ‘damages’ (this is standard and it gets assessed much later)

 What should you do after submitting the ET1 claim form?